 - Strangling or choking

-Have you potted a situation where an animal is chained and you believe it to be animal abuse or neglect?
-Don’t turn a blind eye.
-Call the appropriate authority.
+Have you spotted a situation where an animal is chained, and you believe it to be animal abuse or neglect?
+Don’t turn a blind eye!
+Reach out to the appropriate authority.
+Many chained dog rescue teams are dedicated to helping in situations like this.

 There are some circumstances in which you might need to use a dog tether for a limited time.
 For instance, if you need to secure your dog temporarily while they’re with you on holiday.
 Or to stop your dog from escaping during a move or renovations.

-We’d always recommend alternatives like holiday pet care (read about kennels vs pet sitters), doggy daycare, or a dedicated room indoors in these situations if possible.
+Better options include holiday pet care (read about kennels vs pet sitters), doggy daycare, or a dedicated room indoors.

-However, if you have no other choice and must chain your dog, these steps help you do it safely:
+However, if you need to tether your dog for a short period of time, following these steps will help you do it safely:

 - Only use a dog chain or tie when there is someone to supervise your dog

-- Make sure there’s nothing in the immediate area the dog could get hooked on or caught up in.
+- Make sure there’s nothing in the immediate area that your dog could get hooked on or caught up in.
 This could lead to choking, friction wounds, and even suffocation

-- Keep the chain long enough for the dog to have plenty of room.
-He’ll need to walk around, sit in the shade, reach his food bowl and water, etc
+- Keep the chain long enough for your dog to have plenty of room.
+They’ll need to walk around, sit in the shade, reach their food bowl and fresh water, etc

-- Take the dog for walks and playtime often and allow as much time as possible off the chain.
+- Take your dog for walks and playtime often and allow as much time as possible off the chain.
 This should be at least once a day but ideally much more

 - Make sure there’s enough fresh water and food available at all times